TimelessBeing/battle_for_eden/rules.md

 to their army, and allow their player to trigger various effects if they want to.

 Abilities are divided into 4 types, depending on when they can be triggered:

-- immediate abilities may be triggered just after a unit has been added to the battle (until it's the next player's turn to play a unit from their hand)
+- **immediate abilities** may be triggered just after a unit has been added to the battle (until it's the next player's turn to play a unit from their hand)
-- delayed abilities may be triggered after all players have stopped playing units from their hands (before the strength of each army is tallied)
+- **delayed abilities** may be triggered after all players have stopped playing units from their hands (before the strength of each army is tallied)
-- post-combat abilities may be triggered just after the strength of each army has been tallied (before the unit cards are discarded)
+- **post-combat abilities** may be triggered just after the strength of each army has been tallied (before the unit cards are discarded)
-- reaction abilities may be triggered:
+- **reaction abilities** may be triggered:
-   - if they're event-based: just after a specific event happens (until it's the next player's turn to play a unit from their hand) and possibly several times during the same turn (example event: "this unit collapses")
+   - if they're **event-based**: just after a specific event happens (until it's the next player's turn to play a unit from their hand) and possibly several times during the same turn (example event: "this unit collapses")
-   - if they're condition-based: as if it was based on the event "the condition became satisfied", as well as if it was an immediate ability if the condition was already satisfied when the card was added to the battle (example condition: "your hand is empty")
+   - if they're **condition-based**: as if it was based on the event "the condition became satisfied", as well as if it was an immediate ability if the condition was already satisfied when the card was added to the battle (example condition: "your hand is empty")

 Keep in mind that using an ability is always optional, and that the player may always choose in which order to trigger their units' abilities.